Pricing Enterprise Docs Agent Skills Learn

 templateNoTemplate name to use as base configuration

-outputSchemaNoJSON Schema for result extraction.
+outputSchemaNoJSON Schema for structured result extraction.
 If omitted, only success/explanation returned

 allowDurationExtensionNoAllow tester to request more time (default: true)